OVERVIEW

 Boba

-Seattle resident of 4 months
+Seattle resident of four months, works hybrid

 Cake

-Seattle resident of 10 years
+Seattle resident of 10 years, works remote

 Coffee